So, just how do you go about transforming a boring and bland garden into something that is beautiful, eye-catching and won’t blow your budget?

 Step 2 Apply the right shape of lawn, patio or deck to suit your shape of garden that creates interest and makes best use of the space.

 I will cover how to do different shape gardens in upcoming blog posts.
 Today though, we’re going to focus our efforts on how to tackle a square shaped garden.
-If you can’t wait for future blog posts in this case study series, and you have a long narrow garden you desperately want to transform, then head over to the garden design workshop where I demonstrate the entire process of exactly how to transform that type of garden with video tutorials.
+If you can’t wait for future blog posts in this case study series, and you have a long narrow garden you desperately want to transform, then head over to the free LONG garden web class.

 Step 3 Once you have your main shapes organised, then choose a focal point that leads the eyes around the garden and creates additional interest.